Employment Attorneys » Aurora Employment Attorneys » Aurora Gender Discrimination Attorneys

 What Must be Proven in a Discrimination Claim?

 Under the Equal Pay Act, discrimination is proven when both men and women do the same type of work in the same job and yet are given different wages.
-Also, a claim may prevail if an employer in Aurora hires only one gender, promotes workers because of their gender, or retaliates against those seeking relief for this misconduct.
+Additionally, a claim may prevail if an employer in Aurora hires only one gender, promotes workers because of their gender, or retaliates against those seeking relief for this misconduct.

 When is Sexual Harassment Prohibited?